OjureFred/Django-Portfolio/readme.md

 To deploy, follow these steps:

 1. Clone from the repository to your local drive.
-2. Install Flask.
+2. Install Django.
 You can follow the steps in https://timmyreilly.azurewebsites.net/python-flask-windows-development-environment-setup/
 3. Activate Flask environmet
 4. Install Twitter Bootstrap, Google Fonts, Coolers